jrehor/kcc/README.md

 * dyadic `@x index`
 * monadic `,/x raze`

-Now, if you zoom out and try to see how the recursion step and stop condition work together, the answer to the riddle should be right in front of you.
+Now that we have read all of the code, you can zoom out and try to see how the recursion step and stop condition work together.
+When it doubt, feel free to use the interpreter to play around and test your ideas.
+In very little time, the ansewer should be right in front of you.

 -------------------